Sharing pluralistic research

 Economics Department

-The Economics Department represents policy-relevant, realistic and pluralistic research.
-We address real-world challenges through our research and promote a wide range of perspectives.
+The Economics Department represents a policy-relevant and pluralistic economics that seeks to address and resolve real-world challenges through high-impact research and research-led teaching.

 Our teaching